 Advanced rides are rides of over 20 miles at 13-15 MPH and will include moderate to steep hills with limited rest stops.
 Riders should be aware of their riding ability and limitations before participating in an advanced ride.

 Cue sheets will be made available in advance of the ride and riders are encouraged to drive the route to determine if the route is appropriate for them.
 Riders just getting back to riding or those who haven’t had experience riding in a group venue are encouraged to start with the Casual Ride group.

 Instructional clinics are available at various times during the riding season.
 The instructional clinics focus on bike control, bike safety, rules of the road, and group riding etiquette.
 C2H registration is required to participate in the instructional clinics.
-For more information, email the clinic coordinator.

 Each participant provides their own bicycle, helmet, water, spare tube, bicycle air pump, tools to change a flat tire, and snack/lunch money as rides may conclude with a lunch outing.
 Each participant should wear a road ID on all rides.
 A courtesy road ID is given to participants upon registration.